Definition of Technical Writing

 Processing information and instructions, technical writing uses language that’s straightforward and to the point.
-Technical writing is used in manuals, guides, books, and textbooks.
+This form of writing is used in manuals, guides, books, and textbooks.
 If done correctly, this type of writing will make something that seems too difficult to understand.
 Yet, it presents it in a way for everyone who might read it to follow along and accomplish a task.

 The Scope of Technical Writing

-Technical writing has been around a long time.
+This form of writing has been around a long time.
 Its range is vast, especially now in the age of technology.
 A professional writer knows how to display complex information and inclines towards both writing and technology fields.
-Just about every business and company use technical writing to some degree, whether it’s in a workbook, a set of detailed instructions, rules and regulations, training manuals, information for customers, and so much more.
+Just about every business and company use this form of writing to some degree, whether it’s in a workbook, a set of detailed instructions, rules and regulations, training manuals, information for customers, and so much more.

 — Sarah Mischinger (@codingwriter) January 16, 2019